saltysystems/overworld/doc/demo.md

 We'll need some way to start and stop the server (start/0, stop/0), a way for players to join the session (join/2), a way for players to leave (part/1), and a way for players to send some input to the server (send/2).
-For each function here, `gen_zone` will call back to our handler functions defined above.
+For each function here, `ow_zone` will call back to our handler functions defined above.
 This will allow us to expose a standard API to our clients and hide the implementation details.
-Saline will seamlessly handle messages sent over the network to remote clients (via Protobuf) or to other Erlang processes (including distributed Erlang!).
+Overworld will seamlessly handle messages sent over the network to remote clients (via Protobuf) or to other Erlang processes (including distributed Erlang!).

-Saline will automatically keep track of any sessions connected to our world server and will handle message serialization/deserialization between the clients and the server.
+Overworld will automatically keep track of any sessions connected to our world server and will handle message serialization/deserialization between the clients and the server.